sonic-net/SONiC/doc/event-alarm-framework/event-alarm-framework.md

 2. Current Alarm Table

    All events with an action field of *raise* get recorded in a table, by name, "ALARM" in addition to getting recorded in Event History Table ( only events corresponding to an alarm has state ).
-   When a component that raised the alarm clears it ( by sending an event with action *clear* ), the alarm record is removed from ALARM table.
+   When an application that raised the alarm clears it ( by sending an event with action *clear* ), the alarm record is removed from ALARM table.
    An user acknowledging a particular alarm will NOT remove that alarm record from this table.

-   In effect, ALARM table contains outstanding alarms that need to be cleared by those components who raised them.
+   In effect, ALARM table contains outstanding alarms that need to be cleared by those applications who raised them.
    This table is NOT persisted and its contents are cleared with a reload.

 In summary, the framework provides both current and historical event status of software and physical entities of the system through ALARM and EVENT tables.